saltydk/docusaurus/saltbox/docs/sandbox/apps/navidrome.md

     That’s it!
 You should now be able to browse and listen to all your music.

     !!!
 Note
-             It usually take a couple of minutes for your music to start appearing in Navidrome’s UI. <br />
+             It usually take a couple of minutes for your music to start appearing in Navidrome’s UI.
              You can check the logs to see what is the scan progress.
 If you have a large library this may take some time.

 - [:octicons-link-16: Documentation](https://www.navidrome.org/docs/)